 In this workshop, we look into the dynamic and communicative nature of wearable technology designed for both individuals and groups.
 This one-day workshop offers a space for researchers, designers, and practitioners who have designed and are interested to discuss and share their insights and challenges in designing wearable technology as a social, communicative item.
 Together, we will explore different kinds of social experience emerging around the technology and ways to design the technology that yields positive social experience.

 We invite interested candidates to submit a two page abstract (approximately 500 words) and a poster design.
 The submission should highlight social experience emerged around a wearable device and share some reflection of success or failure of the design.
 The submissions (in PDF only) should be submitted to PCS (SIGCHI > UbiComp 2019 > UbiComp 2019 Workshop - Beyond Individuals).
-The submission will be reviewed based on their relevance to the workshop and potential for contributing to discussions.
+Submissions do not require a specific format besides being readable.
+The accepted submission will be included in the ACM digital library.
+Authors will receive further instructions for the format of the camera-ready version.
+The submissions will be reviewed based on their relevance to the workshop and potential for contributing to discussions.
 We also invite to bring the accepted participants to bring their own wearable prototypes and devices to the workshop.

 Participants will present and reflect on their own wearable designs through the lens of four themes.
 The presentations will be done in the form of posters or demo presentations.
 Discussions will be actively encouraged during and after each presentation.